ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - PostgreSQL used to PostgreSQL 12, and moved to partitioned databases for performance
 - The “container groups” feature to general availability from Tech Preview; now fully utilizes execution environments
 - Insights remediation to use new Red Hat Insights inventory source rather than utilizing scan playbooks with arbitrary inventory
-- Subscriptions display to count hosts automated on instead of  hosts imported
 - Inventory source, credential, and Ansible content collection to reference `controller` instead of `tower`

 **Deprecated**